The $\nu_{R}$-philic scalar dark matter: Neutrino and other possible signals from DM

-In our framework, the decay width of the $\nu_{R}$-philic scalar DM is determined by $\Omega_{\phi}h^{2}=0.12$, if $m_{R}$ and $m_{\phi}$ are fixed at given values.
-In Fig.~\ref{fig:nu}, we plot the decay width of $\phi\to2\nu_{L}$ as a function of $m_{\phi}$ for $m_{R}=10^{6}$, $10^{8}$ and $10^{9}$ GeV.
-This is to be confronted with the limits reached by the aforementioned neutrino experiments.
-Here we assume that $\phi$ predominantly decays to $\overline{\nu}_{e}$, since the experimental searches are conducted in the IBD channel.
+In Fig.~\ref{fig:nu}, we assume that $\phi$ predominantly decays to $\overline{\nu}_{e}$, since the experimental searches are conducted in the IBD channel.
 It is possible that, by tuning the flavor structure in the neutrino sector, one obtains a suppressed branching ratio of $\phi$ to $\overline{\nu}_{e}$.
-For example, $\phi$ may predominantly decay to $\nu_{\tau}$.
 In this case, the experimental sensitivity would be substantially reduced.
+We should note here that the flavor of neutrinos, from production to detection, may be significantly altered due to neutrino oscillation.
+In addition, the flavor structure is not arbitrary and has been partially determined by neutrino oscillation data.
+Altogether, it implies that the flavor issue might play a potentially important role in interpreting the neutrino signals of our DM model.
+However, given the large number of free parameters in the $3\times3$ generalizations of $y$ and $y_{\nu}$, a comprehensive analysis on the full flavor structure is beyond the scope of this work.
 We leave a more dedicated analysis involving the flavor structure to future work.

+Finally, let us comment on the direct detection of DM in this model.
+The $\nu_{R}$-philic scalar DM interacts with normal matter mainly via the loop-induced coupling to electrons.
+So in principle, it could cause electron recoil signals in direct detection experiments via elastic scattering, $\phi+e^{-}\to\phi+e^{-}$, or inelastic scattering, $\phi+e^{-}\to\gamma+e^{-}$.
+The latter has a much larger cross section than the former because it is less suppressed by the loop-induced coupling $y_{\phi ee}$.
+We have estimated the cross section of $\phi+e^{-}\to\gamma+e^{-}$ and find that it is more than 20 orders of magnitude below the current experimental sensitivity.